neve-linux/neveports/Packaging.md

 During `configure`, `gnu_configure.replace_guess` is called first, followed by `gnu_configure.configure`.
 The `configure` script is run inside `self.make_dir`.

-Additionally creates `self.make`, which is an instance of `cbuild.util.make.Make` for the template, with `build` `wrksrc`, and `env` retrieved using the `gnu_configure.get_make_env` API.
+Additionally creates `self.make`, which is an instance of `nbuild.util.make.Make` for the template, with `build` `wrksrc`, and `env` retrieved using the `gnu_configure.get_make_env` API.